 Solar power generation business of Nishitetsu Store Inc.

 Nishitetsu Store's Uncle Yume Ichiba Amagi store has been operating a solar power generation business since January 2014.
-Solar panels (solar power generation equipment) have been installed at the store, which generated approximately 102,000 kWh (equivalent to approximately 18.6 residential households) in FY2023.
+Solar panels (solar power generation equipment) have been installed at the store, which generated approximately 92,000 kWh in FY2024.

-Additionally, we have installed solar power systems at stores through PPA projects, completing installations at four locations—Reganet Nakama, Reganet Fukutsu, Reganet Togo, and the Kashiikaen Store—by the end of FY2023.
+Additionally, we have installed solar power systems at stores through PPA projects, completing installations at five locations—Reganet Nakama, Reganet Fukutsu, Reganet Togo, the Mizuma Store and the Kashiikaen Store—by the end of FY2024.

 As a member of the local community, we will continue to promote initiatives that take the global environment into consideration and strive for low carbon and energy savings.